Delving into Inter-Image Invariance for Unsupervised Visual Representations: Methodology

 \section{Methodology}

-Based on the aforementioned intra-image invariance learning, we describe how to extend the notion to leverage inter-image statistics for contrastive learning.
+Based on the aforementioned intra-image invariance learning, we describe how to extend the notion to leverage inter-image invariance for contrastive learning.

-As shown in Figure~\ref{fig:framework}, we introduce two invariance learning branches in our framework, one for intra-image and the other for inter-image.
+As shown in Fig.~\ref{fig:framework}, we introduce two invariance learning branches in our framework, one for intra-image and the other for inter-image.
 The intra-image branch draws contrastive pairs by indices following the conventional protocol.
 The inter-image counterpart constructs contrastive pairs with pseudo-labels obtained by clustering: a positive sample for an input image is selected within the same cluster while the negative samples are obtained from other clusters.
-We use variants of InfoNCE described in Section~\ref{sec:prelimi} as our contrastive loss and perform back-propagation to update the networks.
+We use variants of InfoNCE described in Sect.~\ref{sec:prelimi} as our contrastive loss and perform back-propagation to update the networks.
 Within the inter-image branch, three components have non-trivial effects on learned representations and require specific designs, \ie, 1) pseudo-label maintenance, 2) sampling strategy for contrastive pairs, and 3) decision boundary design for the loss function.

-\subsection{Maintaining pseudo-labels}
+\subsection{Maintaining Pseudo-Labels}

-To avoid stale labels from offline clustering, we adopt mini-batch $k$-means to integrate label update into the network update iterations, thus updating the pseudo-labels on-the-fly.
+To avoid stale labels from offline clustering, we adopt mini-batch $k$-means to integrate label update into the network update iterations, thus updating the pseudo-labels \emph{on-the-fly}.

 Formally, we first initialize all the features, labels and centroids via a global clustering process, \eg, $k$-means.
-Next, in a mini-batch stochastic gradient descent iteration, the forward batch features are used to update the corresponding stored features in the memory bank with Equation~\eqref{eq:feature update}.
-Meanwhile, the label of each involved sample is updated by finding its current nearest centroid following $\min_{\vy_i\in\left\{0,1\right\}^k,\ \text{s.t.}\ \vy_i^\text{T}\vone=1}\left\|\hat{\vv}_i - \mC\vy_i\right\|_2^2$, where $k$ is the number of clusters, $\mC\in\mathbb{R}^{d\times k}$ is a recorded centroid matrix with each column representing a temporary cluster centroid that evolves during training, $\vy_i$ is a $k$-dimensional one-hot vector indicating the label assignment for instance $i$.
+Next, in a mini-batch stochastic gradient descent iteration, the forward batch features are used to update the corresponding stored features in the memory bank with Eq.~\eqref{eq:feature update}.
+Meanwhile, the label of each involved sample is updated by finding its current nearest centroid following:

+where $k$ is the number of clusters, $\mC\in\mathbb{R}^{d\times k}$ is a recorded centroid matrix with each column representing a temporary cluster centroid that evolves during training, $\vy_i$ is a $k$-dimensional one-hot vector indicating the label assignment for instance $i$.
 Finally, the recorded centroid matrix is updated by averaging all the features belonging to their current and respective clusters.
 In this way, labels are updated instantly along with the features.

-\subsection{Sampling contrastive pairs}
+\subsection{Sampling Contrastive Pairs}